phespro/phespro/README.md

 ]);
 ```

-Please note, that your extensions are executed in the order, that they are contained in the passed extension array.
+Please note, that your extensions are executed in the order, that they are contained in the extension array passed on kernel creation.

 Your extension class needs to implement the interface `Phespro\Phespro\Extensibility\ExtensionInterface`.